dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 While still a work in progress, laptop users wanting to convert an existing Clover install can see the  [Clover to OpenCore conversion](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/clover-conversion) for more info

-**And if your issue is not covered, please read the offical OpenCore documentation: [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)**
+**And if your issue is not covered, please read the official OpenCore documentation: [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)**

 # OpenCore booting